mcpar-land/mcpar-land.github.io/posts/2023-07-16_new_personal_website.md

 - I moved to Boston!
 I like it here a lot more than Texas.
 - I've learned a LOT more and expanded my programming toolbox.

 That last one is mostly through my job.
-Nothing puts you through the crucible like coding for 8 hours.
+Nothing puts you through the crucible like coding for 8 hours a day.
 My toolbox now includes Golang and Python, on top of everything else.

 But the big event for posting here is the new website.
 Recent events in the web-service / social media world have left me very, very disillusioned with modern web trends[^1], and I've found myself nostalgic for the pre-FAANG internet.
 So I rebuilt my personal site with that philosophy as the guide for both aesthetics and implementation.